Videos

 More Like This

-In The Death of Stars: The Discovery of Neutrons, narrator Kate Yule explores how stars reach the end of their lives and can no longer fight against their own gravity.
+In The Death of Stars, narrator Kate Yule explores how stars reach the end of their lives and can no longer fight against their own gravity.
 Some stars expand, whereas giant stars contract to form black holes, invisible to telescopes.
 Learn how Jocelyn Bell Burnell built a new telescope which detected pulsars, which emit no visible light, but send out radio waves.
 This video is excerpted from BBC’s Einstein & Hawking: Masters of Our Universe, a mind-bending documentary that tells the story of how the two most famous scientists of the 20th Century transformed our understanding of the Universe and changed the world.

-In Detecting Gravitational Waves: Ripples in the Fabric of Space-Time, narrator Kate Yule explains how objects moving through space-time should create waves or ripples.
-Rainer Weiss was fascinated by gravitational waves and created a way to detect them.
-Learn how the detector picked up on colliding black holes.
+In A New Discovery About Black Holes, narrator Kate Yule details how radio telescopes picked up signals from neutron stars in the 1960s.
+Learn how their discovery suggested that black holes existed.
+Scientists believed that once something had fallen into a black hole, it appeared to be lost from the Universe forever, until Stephen Hawking suggested that black holes can also emit particles and eventually disappear.
 This video is excerpted from BBC’s Einstein & Hawking: Masters of Our Universe, a mind-bending documentary that tells the story of how the two most famous scientists of the 20th Century transformed our understanding of the Universe and changed the world.